vitr-archive/valet4windows/README.md

 ### WIP (work in progress)
 This is a proof of concept.
 As a GO program, Caddy is a cross platform application, it works the same great on Windows.
 I wanted to run Valet on Windows as quick as possible with minimal changes to the original package.
-It turned out that it's easier to create a new package specifically for Windows, as I'm not using DnsMasq, Brew, Ngrok, etc.
+It turned out that it's easier to create a new package specifically for Windows, as I'm not using DnsMasq, Brew, etc.
 So far, it's straight Caddy plus php, with less magic than on Mac, but it's simpler and more transparent.
 Let's see how useful this version could be and if it proves itself, we can extend and improve it later on.

 ### How to Use